knaaptime/sprint_tutorial_pysal/README.md

 #### Pulling new changes
 good habit to `git status` before making commits - it will tell you if your version is behind the master.
-`git pull origin master` will pull new changes (differences only) to update your version.
+`git pull origin master` will pull new changes (differences only** to update your version.

-[^sp]: Portions of this tutorial were adopted from the [Scipy Sprint Tutorial](https://github.com/jonathanrocher/sprint_tutorial)
+*Portions of this tutorial were adopted from the [Scipy Sprint Tutorial](https://github.com/jonathanrocher/sprint_tutorial).*